Two kinds of collection holdings

-Our collections focus primarily on these aspects of Chicago history:
+Our special collections focus primarily on these aspects of Chicago history:

 - Business and Economy